Sex Abuse Attorneys in Charleston

 - Compensation: Although no amount of money can erase the past, financial compensation is an important aspect of obtaining a measure of closure and justice.

-- Justice: When someone commits a terrible crime like this, he should be held accountable.
+- Justice: When someone commits a terrible crime like this, they should be held accountable.
 There is a sense of satisfaction in bringing a guilty party to justice.

 In 2018, the Catholic Diocese of Wheeling-Charleston released the names of the priests and deacons who have been credibly accused of child sexual abuse.
 It is important to note the specific details here.
 The list does not include every priest who has been accused, only those who have faced credible accusations.
 Further, the list only goes back to 1950, before which such records were not kept.
 Finally, the list only involves accusations of sexual abuse to children; it does not include sexual misconduct involving other adults.